DarkRTA/chronos/readme.md

 You are intended to configure darksplit by modifying its code.
 It is pointless to make binary packages of it for this reason.
 Nevertheless, most of the stuff that you'd want to modify is in `config.c`.

+# License

+`darksplit` is licensed under the terms of the GPL, see `LICENSE` for more info.

+This license does not apply to any file under `./deps/`.